© Henna, some rights reserved (CC-BY) · Wikimedia Commons

 Native Range

-Cymbopogon citratus is native to tropical regions of Southeast Asia, particularly Malaysia, Thailand, and southern India.
-It has been cultivated for centuries throughout tropical and subtropical Asia, and has naturalized in many warm regions worldwide including parts of Africa, South America, and the Caribbean.Suggested Uses
+Cymbopogon citratus is native to tropical regions of Southeast Asia — particularly Malaysia, Thailand, and southern India.
+The species has been cultivated for centuries throughout tropical and subtropical Asia and has naturalized in many warm regions worldwide including parts of Africa, South America, and the Caribbean.Suggested Uses

-Cymbopogon citratus works well as a culinary herb, ornamental accent plant, or fragrant border specimen.
-Excellent for herb gardens, containers, and tropical landscape designs where its architectural form and citrus fragrance can be appreciated.
-Popular for use in Asian cuisine, herbal teas, and aromatherapy applications.
-The plant also serves as a natural pest deterrent and can be planted near outdoor seating areas for its mosquito-repelling properties.How to Identify
+Grown as a culinary herb, ornamental accent, and fragrant border specimen in herb gardens, containers, and tropical-style landscapes where the architectural form and citrus fragrance add interest.
+Used in Asian cuisine, herbal teas, and aromatherapy.
+The plant carries some natural pest-deterrent properties and can be planted near outdoor seating areas for its mosquito-repelling reputation.How to Identify

 Appearance